Photograph courtesy of John.

 Bertram Caley, 7, born Ipswich.

-Stanley attended Springfield School, Ipswich.
+Stanley was educated at Springfield School, Ipswich.

 Prior to moving to Australia, Stanley was employed by Messrs.
 Wrinch and Co., Portman Road, Ipswich.